 Healthcare Providers and Senior Living

-• (61) Improving the sharing of information with patients, guests, and families through online/mobile device interactions
+- Empowering digital teams to improve the sharing of information with patients, guests, and families through online/mobile device interactions by designing accessible platforms that foster clear communication and engagement.

 Industry #12